azudi/ranges/Readme.md

     extratext:     "uprise in bitcoin",      // And added text below the range indicator (It can contain html characters and if use in a full range will not be centralize)--only in circle and semicircle function (--string)
     disabledcolor: "rgba(70,70,70,0.3)",     // color   of non-success box to be checked --only in point function (--string)
     titles:    ["Account","BVN","Contact","Verified","Active"],       // the titles to be displayed on each point-box (the pointcount and the titles must be the same to avoid errors) --only in point function (--object)

-}
+     // PROPERTIES BELOW IS TO IDENTIFY SPECIFIC PROPERTIES TO ITS OBJECT

+    // ROLLER
+    ratio:             2,      // to set the number of divisible stroke in a roller (--number)

+    //SEMICIRCLE AND CIRCLE
+    extratext:             "Uprise in Bitcoin",      // To add an extra text for description (--string)

+    //LINE
+      lineborder:               true,      // To set if there is border (--true/false)
+      roundrange:             "50px",      // To set round edges of the linear progress bar (--string)

+    //POINT
+      pointcount:                  5,          // The number of point that should be displayed  (--number)
+      activecolor:                  "navy",     // The set the background of the active point  (--number)
+      fillpoint:                   3,          // To set number of active point (--string) pointwidth                   35,         // Set the width of the points (--number) disabledcolor                "rgba(230,230,230,0.07",         // Set the color and background of non-active point (--strings) titles      ["Account","BVN","Contact","Verified","Active"]   // The title given to each point and is displayed ontop of the point
+      pointtextlabel:              "number",    // To set the point inner-text (options are number/check)  (--string)

+   // PIECHART
+       piecolor:               ["white","red","green","teal"],      // To set the colors of the pie strokes (--object)
+       pierange:               [40,20,20,10],      // To set the percentage of the pie strokes (--object) strokepattern           [40,18,26,35],      // To set the width of the pie strokes  (if not set the the stroke width is set to the stroke width) (--object) strokewidth                        40,      // To set the max-width of the pie strokes (--object)
+       stroketitle:             ["Money arrival","Depature","Gross outcome display","Intrest"],  // The stroke title (not more than 13 characters)  (--number)
+       strokepatternbackground:      "white",  // The stroke background color if the stroke pattern is set (--string)

+   // NOTE: THE BALLTIP AND ARROWTIP SHOULD NOT BE USE TOGETHER TO AVOID MERGING ERRORS
+   // NOTE: FOR SHORT PERCENT UPDATE AVOID THE USE OF PROPERTY WITH INTENSE GRAPHIC EXAMPLE(box-shadow;arrowtip,balltip,lineargradient)
+   // AVAOID THE USE OF PIECHART FOR SHORT PIERANGE CHANGES }
 ```